How Long To See Results With Google Ads?

 That’s their job.

-But as you can see, getting revenue-shifting results from Google Adwords takes time.
+But as you can see, getting revenue-shifting results from Google Ads takes time.

 You need to allow time for onboarding.
 Google needs to review and approve your ad.
 Not to mention the ongoing time and effort to track and optimise your results.

 But the results are worth it.

 Truth is, building a PPC campaign on your own is hard – especially when you don't know what to expect.